-This holiday season I took part in a powerful 10day meditation retreat.
-The first 9 days were a wonderful opportunity to interiorize, reflect and deepen the meditation practice, but the real jewel of the retreat was our last night which was December 31st.
+This holiday season I took part in a powerful 10-day meditation retreat.
+The first nine days were an incredible opportunity to interiorize, reflect and deepen the meditation practice, but the real jewel of the retreat was our last night which was December 31st.
 We began a special New Years meditation that evening, then continued meditating through the night and ended on the evening of January 1st.
-One might wonder why a group of people would subject themselves to an entire day and night of sleep deprivation just in order to meditate, but our lengthy meditation session gave us the chance to connect with each time zone of the world at the corresponding time of their midnight.
+One might wonder why a group of people would subject themselves to an entire day and night of sleep deprivation just to meditate, but our lengthy meditation session gave us the chance to connect with each time zone of the world at the corresponding time of their midnight.
 Most people do not consider that this crossing point between December 31st and January 1st is the most powerful energy wave of the year.

-Approximately 24hours after the New Years crossing there is another wave of energy, almost like the aftershock of an earthquake.
+Approximately 24 hours after the New Years crossing, there is another wave of energy, almost like the aftershock of an earthquake.
 This wave is much smaller, but perceptible if you are in-tune with energy.
 At this time there is no need to emit anything, it is more of a time to receive and be open to what comes.
-This wave continues well into the next day, so it is best to remain in a peaceful and receptive state in order to get the most out of this powerful time of the year.
+This wave continues well into the next day, so it is best to remain in a peaceful and receptive state to get the most out of this powerful time of the year.

 I found this New Years practice to be very transformational.
 Having personally renounced New Years celebrations for many years, this practice was a great way to change my relationship with the energy of this tremendous celebration.

 If you are interested in taking part in such a retreat, you can find the details at agamayoga.com

 Photo: Michelle Leela Grace